 GeneCards Summary for CAMK2D Gene

 CAMK2D (Calcium/Calmodulin-Dependent Protein Kinase II Delta) is a Protein Coding gene.
-Among its related pathways are Proteoglycans in cancer and ERK Signaling.
-GO annotations related to this gene include calmodulin binding and calmodulin-dependent protein kinase activity.
+Diseases associated with CAMK2D include dilated cardiomyopathy and cardiomyopathy.
+Among its related pathways are Immune System and Signaling by GPCR.
+GO annotations related to this gene include protein homodimerization activity and protein kinase activity.
 An important paralog of this gene is DCX.

 UniProtKB/Swiss-Prot for CAMK2D Gene